stappersg/vBook/src/advanced/eam/spf.md

 # Sender Policy Framework (SPF)

-This document specifies the vSMTP implementation of the Sender Policy Framework (SPF) protocol described in [RFC 7208](https://www.rfc-editor.org/rfc/rfc7208.html).
+This document describes the vSMTP implementation of the Sender Policy Framework (SPF) protocol described in [RFC 7208](https://www.rfc-editor.org/rfc/rfc7208.html).

-SPF is an authentication standard for linking a domain name and an email address. it allows email clients to verify that incoming email from a domain comes from a host authorized by the administrator of this domain.
+SPF is an authentication standard to link a domain name and an email address. it allows email clients to verify that incoming email from a domain comes from a host authorized by the administrator of this domain.

 The SPF framework allows the ADministrative Management Domains (ADMDs) to explicitly authorize hosts to send email.
 The authorization list is published in the DNS records of the sender's domain.

 ## DNS records

-A SPF record is a TXT record type.
+The type of a SPF record is TXT.
 There should be only one SPF record per domain.
-If you have multiple DNS SPF records, email carriers won't know which one to use, which could cause authentication issues.
+In case of multiple SPF records, an error may be raised.

-Here is a basic SPF record example.
-Please refer to RFC 7208 for further details.
+Here is a basic SPF record example: "only servers in the range 123.123.123.0/24 and MTA (MX) are authorized to send emails from my domain example.com.
+All other senders are considered unauthorized."

 ```shell
 example.com.
 TXT "v=spf1 +mx ip4:123.123.123.0/24 -all"
 ```

-It means "only servers in the range 123.123.123.0/24 and MTA (MX) are authorized to send emails from my domain example.com.
-All senders not listed here are considered unauthorized. "

-Besides the aforementioned "-all" there is also a tilde version: ~all.
-It indicates that other senders are not allowed, but must still be accepted.
+There is also a tilde version: ~all.
+It warns that other senders are not allowed, but must still be accepted.
 This “Soft Fail” statement was first introduced for testing purposes, but is now used by various hosting providers.

 > Use of wildcard records for publishing is discouraged.

+Please refer to RFC 7208 for further details.

 ## vSMTP implementation